 Cut fat and calories by using powdered peanut butter like PB2 for snacks and recipes.
 Peanut butter powder is popular with WW members, dieters, weight lifters, and people who want to enjoy the delicious taste of peanut butter without the high fat.
 Here are some ideas for how to use it.

 Healthier Peanut Butter Alternatives

-Peanut butter powder has actually be around for many years and is especially popular with Weight Watchers members.
+Peanut butter powder has actually been around for many years and is especially popular with Weight Watchers members.
 If you know me, you know I’m a huge peanut butter fan and even though I’ve lost 100 pounds, I haven’t given up enjoying peanut butter.

-Plus, for some of us peanut butter or nuts in the house can trigger binge eating, so keeping PB2 around can be a safer alternative that may not be as triggering.
+Plus, for some of us, peanut butter or nuts in the house can trigger binge eating, so keeping PB2 around can be a safer alternative that may not be as triggering.

 I’ve tried some other peanut butter alternatives like Better N Peanut Butter but I didn’t care for them as much as powdered peanut butter.

 What is Peanut Butter Powder?